civctp2/civctp2/doc/user/playtest/Apolyton_README.txt

 Added:    New Options
 - Rules Screen
-   AImilitia            Empty AI cities generate a cheap unit at the beginning of a turn No City Limit        Government City Limit happiness effect can be toggled on/off No AI gold deficit   AI ctites don't drop below 0 No AI production deficit  AI production never drops below 0
+   AImilitia            Empty AI cities generate a cheap unit at the beginning of a turn No AI gold deficit   AI ctites don't drop below 0 No AI production deficit  AI production never drops below 0
    Gold per city        cities cost gold multiplied by the number of city limit